cfe84/screenr/README.md

 ## How it works

 It connects to an IMAP server using your credentials, and screens your mail several times a minute.
-It saves what it learns onto a local file.
+It saves what it learns into a local file.

 For each folder you specify:
 1. A target folder (e.g. `Reference`)